torytony24/Jell-Kkagi/README.md

 ## 🔍 Technical Details

-For a deeper look into the implementation (including pseudo-3D projection math, soft-body simulation, and Q-learning), refer to the [Jell-Kkagi.pdf](./Jell-Kkagi.pdf) presentation file.
+For a deeper look into the implementation (including pseudo-3D calculation, soft-body simulation, and Q-learning), refer to the [Jell-Kkagi.pdf](./Jell-Kkagi.pdf) presentation file.

 ## 🛠️ Installation